Best Camping Hammocks: Our 9 Top Picks Of 2023

 Best Budget

 The GTU is made with parachute nylon fabric.
-This isn’t quite as comfortable as the fabric used in the Warbonnet Blackbird or Eno DoubleNest, for example, but is highly durable and triple-stitched at all weight-bearing points for added security.
+This isn’t as comfortable as the fabric used in the Warbonnet Blackbird or Eno DoubleNest, but is highly durable and triple-stitched at all weight-bearing points for added security.
 It also has a weight capacity of 300 lbs. and measures 114” x 54”, making it capable of accommodating tall and large sleepers.

 Tree straps aren’t included with this GTU hammock, but it comes with 2 nautical-grade carabiners and a confidence-inspiring lifetime warranty.